felixmaker/take-screenshots/README.md

 # take-screenshots

-take-screenshots is an easy-to-use tool that helps you take screenshots every few minutes supporting Windows, Linux &amp; MacOS.
+Take-sreenshots is an easy-to-use tool that helps you take screenshots every few minutes.
+It runs on Windows, Linux and MacOS.

+## features
+ - customize output folder
+ - customize time delta
+ - tray icon support